Skip to the content

 How will the ‘taste aroma and colour’ test be determined?

 The law requires Scotch Whisky to retain the colour, taste and aroma which is derived from its production process and protects the reputation of Scotch Whisky against the adoption of practices which would damage that reputation.
-If a problem is identified, the SWA’s legal team will investigate whether all the legal requirements have been met and will draw upon wider expertise from the industry when required.
+If a problem is identified, the SWA’s Legal Affairs team will investigate whether all the legal requirements have been met and will draw upon wider expertise from the industry when required.

 What if I’m not sure?